 National Military Museum donates masterpieces from ancient Iran

-The collection of the Dutch National Museum of Antiquities (Rijksmuseum van Oudheden) was recently expanded by a donation from the National Military Museum: approximately seventy swords, spearheads, clubs, and axes, thousands of years old, from ancient Iran.
-In addition to weapons, the donated items also include harnesses, armbands, necklaces, and bronze kitchenware.
-They include magnificent pieces such as a bronze pin decorated with a winged mythical creature, and a shield with incised images of predators.
+The collection of the National Museum of Antiquities was recently expanded by acquiring a donation from the National Military Museum: approximately seventy swords, spearheads, clubs and axes, thousands of years old, from ancient Iran.
+Besides weapons, the donated items include harnesses, armbands, necklaces, and bronze kitchenware.
+There are several magnificent pieces, such as a bronze pin decorated with a winged mythical creature and a shield with incised images of predators.

 Bronze objects from Luristan